 CBD Doesn’t Get You High

-Because CBD interacts with cannabinoid receptors in the brain, it’s not entirely accurate to describe it as non-psychoactive.
+Because full spectrum CBD oil interacts with cannabinoid receptors in the brain, it’s not entirely accurate to describe it as non-psychoactive.
 However, it will not induce the sense of euphoria for which it’s cousin, THC, is so well-known.

 Hemp-derived CBD is the Exact Same Compound as Marijuana-derived CBD